Food safety

 Why is a Food Safety Management System important?

-Below are some of the critical importance of a food safety management system:
+Below are the most important aspects of a food safety management system:

 Failure to comply with food safety regulatory requirements increases the risk of causing foodborne diseases or food poisoning.
 Because food safety risk factors are inevitable in the food industry, food businesses must use a complete FSMS to address any risk of food safety issues.